koding/kdlearn/.metalsmith/README.md

 ## Installation

-A global installation of `cult` and varying node packages are required.
+A global installation of `cult` and `gulp`, and varying node packages are required.

-1. `npm install -g cult`
+1. `npm install -g gulp cult`
 2. `cd .metalsmith`
 3. `npm install`